 You can use green pistachio instant pudding to fingerprint on a large piece of paper.
 When it is dry, you can cut it out in the shape of a large shamrock and glue a colored picture of a leprechaun in the middle.

-3. Print green grass around the bottom of the mushroom using the side of the straw.
-Allow to dry.
+- Print green grass around the bottom of the mushroom using the side of the straw.
+Allow drying.

-4. Glue on the white paper circles to make spots on the mushroom.
-5. Spread glue around the mushroom cap and sprinkle with glitter.
-Allow to dry.
+- Glue on the white paper circles to make spots on the mushroom.

-Using face paint…CELEBRATE ST. PATTY’S DAY by painting a shamrock or rainbow on the cheeks of the children! 🙂
+- Using face paint…celebrate St. Patrick’s Day by painting a shamrock or rainbow on the cheeks of the children! 🙂

 - Rainbows and St. Paddy’s Day go together!
 Check out our Rainbow Theme page